jaz303/sexp-stream/README.md

 # sexp-stream

-Builds upon `sexp-tokenizer` and implements a streaming parser that emits one event per atom/s-expression at depth 1.
+Builds upon `sexp-tokenizer`, implementing a streaming parser that emits one event per atom/s-expression at depth 1.
 For example this s-expression:

-	( (1 2 3) foo (10 11 20) moose)
+	((1 2 3) foo (10 11 20) moose)

 emits: